 Our missional experiment had a few differing results.
 Some of the ships sailed away on to different journeys or joined new fleets and some canoes drifted away.
 Some crew stayed and maintained the ship, whilst others dived into new ways of doing mission in their everyday context.
 As a local church we continued to meet fortnightly in homes, at Cabramatta High School, Cabramatta West Public School and at the Meeting Rooms in Bonnyrigg.

 A decade on from there, we found ourselves meandering through a rugged valley, as our community was hit with numerous unsettling events, including illnesses, losses, and relational conflicts, all leaving us pretty battered.
-Our small, but committed core hung in there, continuing to pray for the Kingdom of God to breakthrough in Cabramatta.
+Our small, but committed core hung in there, continuing to pray for the Kingdom of God to breakthrough in Cabramatta and it’s surrounding area.
 All the while, we continued engaging with the wider Vineyard Australia body.

 In 2018, Vineyard Churches Australia hosted Putty Putman from the Urbana Vineyard Church in Illinois for a national tour of state conferences.
 Greg followed Putty around the country, leading ministry teams for each conference, each team consisting of people from interstate vineyard churches, including many from Cabramatta.
 These conferences brought many churches out of a season of pruning and into a new season of fruitfulness.
 The following year, Cabramatta Vineyard Church, along with a couple of other Vineyards, held their first class of School of Kingdom Ministry.
 SoKM brought a fresh approach and a reactivating of moving in the prophetic, healing the sick, engaging with scripture, doing power evangelism.